MQCOMP3120/group-project-group-g/README.md

 - Stripe Payment SystemS

 ## Target Users
-- ur aim: Any business or company that needs help designing a website
+- our aim: Any business or company that needs help designing a website
 - website target: any people who want get a phone

 ## MVP